-We have been using this proprietary package developed, supported, and maintained specifically for Findlay since October 2003.
+We have been using our existing proprietary database software package developed, supported, and maintained specifically for Findlay since October 2003.
 In 2010, after an unsuccessful attempt to transfer the software to a new server, we were informed the software was not fully compatible with the newer versions of Microsoft Window's Operating System and SQL Database.
 We reviewed existing packages from at least three vendors, and we entertained a rewrite, a joint venture, and also virtual server and virtual PC that would have enabled the department to use the existing software for a few more years.
 City Council earmarked \$150,000 for the project.

 Ultimately, only the data transfer services packages of the software, such as imports and exports, had to be rewritten for a meager cost of \$4,108.13.
 A software engineer and the Computer Services Department then successfully migrated the entire system to the new server.
-We reduced the appropriated funds to \$55,000 and retained the software engineer to implement the following:
+We reduced the appropriated funds to \$55,000 and retained the software engineer and implemented the following:

-- 1. The ability to import taxpayer data for payments and for employer withholding liabilities and remittances received through the Ohio Business Gateway and thus eliminate manual data entry. - 2.
-The ability for area tax practitioners to view their clients' credit balances securely on-line. - 3.
-The ability to offer on-line employer withholding reporting and remittances for area employers and for their practitioners and thus also eliminate manual data entry. - 4.
-The ability to import taxpayer data for employer withholding liabilities and remittances received from the payroll service providers and thus also eliminate manual data entry. - 5.
-Implement a more defined and more fully integrated link from taxpayers' records to their corresponding small claims court cases and wage garnishments. - 6.
-Implement globally unique identifiers for internal account tracking.
+1. The ability to import taxpayer data for payments and for employer withholding liabilities and remittances received through the Ohio Business Gateway and thus eliminate manual data entry.

-II.
-Past-due Collections
+2. The ability for area tax practitioners to view their clients' credit balances securely on-line.

-After a thorough and unprecedented review of individual and business accounts receivables, we assigned over \$900,000 of estimated and actual past-due taxes to two collection attorneys.
-This contributed to a record amount of revenue from past-due collections of over \$370,000.
+3. The ability to offer on-line employer withholding reporting and remittances for area employers and for their practitioners and thus also eliminate manual data entry.

-III.
-New Uniform Resource Locator
+4. The ability to import taxpayer data for employer withholding liabilities and remittances received from the payroll service providers and thus also eliminate manual data entry.

-With assistance from the Computer Services Department, we reserved the "findlaytaxforms.com" domain for customers to access the Tax Department's website more easily.
-The new URL address will take users directly to the forms page, which also offers a link to the department's main website.
+We are evaluating additional applications such as on-line extension requests and posting employer-specific withholding forms securely on-line to eliminate the need to mail hard copy employer withholding forms.